julienrf/play-jsonp-filter/README.md

 object Global extends WithFilters(new Jsonp)
 ```

-See the Scaladoc (online soon) for more information on the parameters you can pass to the `Jsonp` constructor.
+See the [API documentation](http://julienrf.github.io/play-jsonp-filter/1.1-SNAPSHOT/api/) for more information on the parameters you can pass to the `Jsonp` constructor.